MetroStar/comet-vscode/README.md

 This extension provides initial creation as well as management of Comet applications.
 Features include:

-- Creating new Comet Starter Apps
+- Generate new Comet Starter App
-- Creating new Comet APIs
+- Generate new Comet API
 - Bootstrap existing React App with Comet (Coming soon)
+- Generate new component (TBD)
 - Add/remove default packages from Starter Apps (TBD)
 - Patching of existing apps (TBD)